Skip to content

 Stovyn vs the alternatives

-Honest comparison against the most-asked-about competitors: BurnerAlert reminder discs, Inirv smart knobs, FireAvert gas-valve cutoff, and Wallflower electric-stove plug.
-We're not the only good answer for every kitchen — these are the tradeoffs.
+An honest look at the most-asked-about options: BurnerAlert reminder discs, Inirv smart knobs, FireAvert gas-valve cutoff, and Wallflower electric-stove plug.
+We're not the only good answer for every kitchen, so here are the tradeoffs.

 Looking for BurnerAlert alternatives specifically?
-BurnerAlert sells passive plastic reminder discs ($35) that visually flag whether a knob is on.
-Stovyn is a different category — an active smart monitor with thermal sensing, phone alerts, and SMS escalation to trusted contacts when you don't respond.
-Different problem, different price, different value.
+BurnerAlert is a passive plastic reminder disc ($35) that flags whether a knob is on.
+Stovyn is a different category: an active smart monitor with thermal sensing, phone alerts, and SMS escalation to trusted contacts when you don't respond.

 FeatureStovynBurnerAlertInirvFireAvertWallflower